pascal08/awesome-dev-v1/README.md

 # About

-This repo consist of 3 connected services, sharing code via the shared directory.
+This repo consist of 3 connected services, sharing code via the `shared` directory and all configureable via the config.
 It consists the following:

 - API server
 - Socket server
 - Mail server

 ## General information about Config
 The configuration of these services are handled by the beautiful [npm config package](https://www.npmjs.com/package/config).
-In short, don't touch default.js, use development.js.
-If you don't want to modify the config of the repo, create a local.js configuration file.
-The production.js file is meant for - you guessed it - the production environment.
-For more information about how to properly manage the configuration, [please check the docs](https://www.npmjs.com/package/config).
+In short, don't touch default.js, use other files to configure your application.
+Use development.js for the development environment.
+Create a local.js configuration file to configure for you local machine.
+And use the production.js file for - you guessed it - the production environment.
+For more detailed information [check the docs](https://www.npmjs.com/package/config).

 ### Important config settings
 Set the database:

 `mongodb.database = "mongodb://127.0.0.1:27017/proto-skeleton"
 `

 Set a secret key (used for signing the JWT):